vlodya964n/BalanceTextIneractive/README.md

 * Run "*.bat" in the vcpkg folder

-* Run "vcpkg intergate" in the vcpkg folder
+* Run "vcpkg intergate install" in the vcpkg folder

 * Add to CmakeSettings TOOLCHAIN path to vcpkg.cmake
 ----